 A useful tool to asses a kayak’s stability and speed is the ratio of length divided by beam:

-This ratio is not a foolproof metric – it’s more of general indicator.
+This ratio is not a foolproof metric – it’s more of a general indicator.
 The higher the ratio, the narrower the kayak – which suggests it will be faster and sleeker than a boat with a lower ratio.

 Kayak volume refers to the boats total carrying capacity.
-Volume is a relative measurement, as the longer the kayak is the higher the volume will be.
+Volume is a relative measurement, as the longer, the kayak is the higher the volume will be.
 Also, the appropriate kayak volume will depend on the weight of the kayaker.
-A 300 liter / 80 Gallon boat will be more than adequate for a smaller woman plus 100 pounds of gear, but not enough for a 200 pound man with the same amount of gear.
+A 300 liter / 80 Gallon boat will be more than adequate for a smaller woman plus 100 pounds of gear, but not enough for a 200-pound man with the same amount of gear.

 Beginner and recreational kayaks tend to be “high volume” style kayaks.
 They have higher beams and provide a more reassuring feel for beginners.
 High volume kayaks are simple to use, but they’re less efficient – and perform poorly in windy, choppy conditions.
 The exception to this would be whitewater kayaks, which utilize high volume design to resurface quickly.

 “Low volume” style kayaks are long and sleek with a minimal amount of internal space.
 Often found in touring and sea kayaks, these kayaks are efficient and perform well for longer expeditions.